rricharz/Tek4010/README.md

 This is a [Tektronix 4010, 4013, 4014 and 4015](https://en.wikipedia.org/wiki/Tektronix_4010)
 terminal emulator for the Raspberry Pi, Linux, macOS (Macintosh) and Windows.

-All instructions can be found in [Manual.pdf](https://github.com/rricharz/Tek4010/blob/master/Manual.pdf) in the main Tek4010 directory.
+All instructions can be found in [Manual.pdf](https://github.com/rricharz/Tek4010/blob/master/doc/Manual.pdf) in the doc/ directory.
 The installation is described there.
-For macOS, start with the preparation instructions in [macintosh.txt](https://github.com/rricharz/Tek4010/blob/master/macintosh.txt) in this repository.
-For Windows, start with the preparation instructions in [windows.txt](https://github.com/rricharz/Tek4010/blob/master/windows.txt) in this repository.
+For macOS, start with the preparation instructions in [doc/macintosh.txt](https://github.com/rricharz/Tek4010/blob/master/doc/macintosh.txt).
+For Windows, start with the preparation instructions in [doc/windows.txt](https://github.com/rricharz/Tek4010/blob/master/doc/windows.txt).

 ![screen_shot](screendump.png?raw=true "tek4010 screendump")